rhodyprog4ds/BrownFall21/_sources/assignments/07-decision-tree.md

   - construct (2)
 ```

-Choose a datasets that is well suited for classification and that has all only features.
+Choose a datasets that is well suited for classification and that has only numerical features.
 If you want to use a dataset with nonnumerical features you will have to convert
 the categorical features to one hot encoding.